cpoles/data_science/projects/computer_vision/document-scanner/readme.md

 # Document Scanner

-A Python/OpenCV program simulating a document scanner using either a webcam or an input image.
+A Python/OpenCV program simulating a B&W document scanner.

 ## Installation
 Create a conda environment using requirements.txt